-- Our estimates consider a 2026-2031 revenue CAGR of 6.4%, mainly driven by the construction and beginning of operation of the Union Stadium Village project which is expected to be fully completed by middle-end of 2025.
-This revenue CAGR incorporates the expected decrease in the vacancy rate from 18% to 7%. - We are considering higher revenue levels than operating expenses once the Project reaches full occupancy by the end of 2026, meaning we project positive EBITDA levels for the 2026-2031 period.
-Thus, we expect the income generation capability to gradually increase, reaching this way an EBITDA margin of 61.9% in 2031 and an average margin of 57.9% for the 2026-2031 period. - In terms of the Project investment, we expect that the total construction costs will be US\$210.6m by 3Q25 and an additional US\$9.0m equity contribution in 2025-2026 to cover debt service obligations.
-This would result in a total investment of US\$219.6m. - Regarding debt, we expect that the Company will make use of the entire US\$136.9m Credit Facility from 2023 to 2026 in order to fund the construction of the USV project.
+- Our estimates consider a 2026-2031 revenue CAGR of 3.9%, mainly driven by the construction and beginning operation of the Union Stadium Village Project due to the building being fully developed and due to the occupancy as of 3Q25 having reached 85%.
+Therefore, we assume that by 3Q26, the Project will increase its occupancy rate to 92%, which we anticipate will remain flat afterwards.
+Thus, the CAGR reflects mainly the rent rates growing in line with our US inflation estimates. - Regarding the EBITDA projection, it is important to mention that the Company does not generate costs of sales, but we expect the Project will incur non-controllable expenses such as real estate taxes (which depend on the property value and not on the Project's revenue generation).
+As a result, our EBITDA margin is lower than previously projected, maintaining an average EBTIDA margin of 40.8% during the 2026-2031 period. - Regarding FCF generation, we expect the Project to reach US\$5.4m in 2031 (vs. US\$1.7m in 2025), which would be mostly explained by the higher operating results mentioned above and lower working capital requirements due to the finalization of the construction of the Project. - In terms of debt, the Project has used the entire US\$136.9m Credit Facility.
+However, there was an equity contribution of US\$70.0m during 2025 that was used to prepay the loan, closing 2025 with an outstanding amount of US\$66.9m.
 This construction loan has an interest rate of SOFR + 4.75% and a maturity date of 2027.
-When we also project to transition into a new US\$142.0m loan with a 100 basis points lower spread (SOFR + 375bps), as we assess a reduced risk subsequent to the completion of the construction.
+When we also project to transition into a new US\$66.9m loan with a 100 basis points lower spread (SOFR + 375bps), as we assess a reduced risk subsequent to the completion of the construction.
 Followed by a second refinancing in 1Q31 with maturity in 1Q35 with the same characteristics as the first refinancing.
-It is important to mention that we are considering the amortization of the original loan and the first refinancing in our Net Debt Service metrics.

-- As a result of the above, in our base scenario we expect a weighted average DSCR and DSCR with Cash of 0.6x and 0.9x for 2025-2031, respectively.
+It is important to mention that we are considering the amortization of the original loan and the first refinancing in our Net Debt Service metrics. - As a result of the above, in our base scenario we expect a weighted average DSCR and DSCR with Cash of 0.7x and 0.9x for 2025-2031, respectively.